G. Nammalvar

-G. Nammazhvar (Tamil : கோ. நம்மாழ்வார், 6 April 1938 – 30 December 2013) was an Indian green crusader, agricultural scientist, environmental activist and organic farming expert best known for his work on spreading ecological farming and organic farming.
+G. Nammazhvar (6 April 1938 – 30 December 2013) was an Indian green crusader, agricultural scientist, environmental activist and organic farming expert best known for his work on spreading ecological farming and organic farming.
 He led the protest against the methane gas project started by Great Eastern Energy Corporation proposed in the Cauvery delta region of Tamilnadu.
 Nammazhvar was the author of several Tamil and English books on natural farming, natural pesticides & natural fertilizers and was featured in magazines & television programs.

 Life

-Nammazhvar was born in 1938 in the village of Elangadu in Thanjavur District, Tamilnadu.
+Nammazhvar was born in 1938 to S. Govindasamy Parpurattiyaar in the village of Elangadu in Thanjavur District, Tamilnadu in a Kallar (Thevar) family.
 He graduated from Annamalai University with a B.Sc degree in Agriculture.
 In 1963, he began working for the Agricultural Regional Research Station, a government organisation in Kovilpatti, as a scientist, conducting trials on spacing and manure levels of various chemical fertilizers in cotton and millet crops.
 During his tenure there, the government had conducted various experiments in rain fed land, using expensive inputs like hybrid seeds, chemical fertilizers and chemical pesticides which Nammazhvar considered futile as the rain fed farmers were resource poor.
 Based on his experience, he felt very strongly that it was imperative to totally reorient the research work being undertaken.
 But his peers at the institute paid little attention to his advice.
 Frustrated, he left the institute.

 For the next 10 years, he was an agronomist for Islands of Peace, an organisation founded by the Nobel Laureate Dominique Pire.
 His focus was on improving the standard of living through agricultural development in the Kalakad block of Tirunelveli District, Tamil Nadu.
 It was at this time that he realized that in order to get optimal results in farming, farmers should rely only minimally on external inputs.
 All inputs should come from within the farm.
 So-called wastes should be recycled and used as input.
 This revelation was a turning point in his life.
 He completely lost trust in conventional farming practices and began experimenting with sustainable agricultural methods.

 In the late 1970s, Nammazhvar became greatly influenced by Paulo Freire and Vinoba Bhave and their theories on education.
 The purpose of education should be freedom.
 Freedom is essentially self-reliance.
 Self-sufficiency means that one should not depend on others for one's daily bread.
 Secondly, one should have developed the power to acquire knowledge for oneself.
 And last but not the least, a man should be able to rule himself, to control his thoughts and feelings.

 Eager to propagate these new theories on education, specifically to aid farmers in becoming self-sufficient, he started a Society, Kudumbam in 1979.

 "Participatory Development" was the way forward.
 There can be no education without action.
 Nor can there be any action without education.
 Both go hand in hand.
 Nammazhvar interacted with local farmers, understood their needs, and based on their input, evolved farming practices suited to the local farmers.